ibm-cloud-docs/vpc/vpn-faqs.md

 See the **IBM Cloud VPN** tab on the [Pricing](https://www.ibm.com/cloud/vpc/pricing) page for the unit pricing per hour in each region for VPN gateway.

-**Note:** While using a VPN gateway, you are also charged for all outbound public internet traffic billed at VPC data rates.
+While using a VPN gateway, you are also charged for all outbound public internet traffic billed at VPC data rates.
 See the *Data Transfer* tab on the [Pricing](https://www.ibm.com/cloud/vpc/pricing) page for details about the unit pricing for outbound data transfer.
+{: note}